Chapter 5 From simulation to model fitting

 Our Approach: Bayesian Inference with Stan

 This chapter introduces Bayesian inference as our primary tool for parameter estimation.
-As previewed in Chapter 1, the Bayesian approach allows us to combine prior knowledge about parameters with information from the observed data (likelihood) to arrive at an updated understanding (posterior distribution) of the parameters.
+The Bayesian approach allows us to combine prior knowledge about parameters with information from the observed data (likelihood) to arrive at an updated understanding (posterior distribution) of the parameters.
 We will use Stan, a powerful probabilistic programming language, implemented via the cmdstanr R package, to:

 1. Specify Models: Define our cognitive models formally, including parameters and their prior distributions.

-2. Fit Models: Use Stan’s algorithms (primarily Markov Chain Monte Carlo - MCMC) to sample from the posterior distribution of parameters given the data.
+2. Fit Models: Use Stan’s algorithms (primarily Hamiltonian Monte Carlo - HMC, and a faster but more risky approximation method called pathfinder) to sample from the posterior distribution of parameters given the data.

 3. Evaluate Fits: Examine the results to understand parameter estimates and their uncertainty.